List of Transformers film series cast and characters: Sam Witwicky

-He is implied to have died by the events of The Last Knight when Edmund Burton mentions his status as the last Witwicky to Cade Yeager as his picture is also seen.
-Sam's cousin is nicknamed Spike in reference to Spike Witwicky from The Transformers.
-As Sam is the last of the order of Witwiccans, it means he is another descendant of Merlin.

-In the franchise, he is known to be the son of both Ronald Witwicky and Judith Taylor, the grandson of Herbert Witwicky, the great-grandson of Clarence Witwicky and the great – grandson of Archibald Witwicky.
+In the film series, he is known to be the son of both Ronald Witwicky and Judith Taylor, the grandson of Herbert Witwicky, the great-grandson of Clarence Witwicky and the great – grandson of Archibald Witwicky.

 William Lennox

 William Lennox (portrayed by Josh Duhamel in the films, voiced by John DiMaggio in the Revenge of the Fallen video game) is a good and dedicated, persevered Army Rangers officer and later a member of NEST aiding the Autobots.
 In the first film, he and his crew return to a SOCCENT base in Qatar after going on a mission behind enemy lines.
 His base is destroyed by Blackout, forcing him and the rest of the squad to flee.
-They are intercepted by Scorponok, but they manage to damage him with the help of aerial reinforcements and capture his stinger.
-Upon returning to the US, they are brought to Hoover Dam where they encounter a frozen Megatron.
+They are intercepted by Scorponok, but they manage to damage him with the help of aerial reinforcements and capture his tail.
+Upon returning to the US, they are brought to Hoover Dam, where they are shown a frozen Megatron.
 He and his team threaten Agent Simmons and the rest of the Sector 7 special agents when Simmons refuses to release Bumblebee.
-He fights alongside the Autobots to protect Sam, and defeats Blackout during this fight.
+During the climactic battle in Mission City, he fights alongside the Autobots to protect Sam and keep the Decepticons from getting the Allspark, and kills Blackout.

 In the second film, Lennox is a US Army Major and serves as the field commander of NEST and is promoted to Lieutenant Colonel by the third film.

-After NEST is dissolved, Lennox is recruited to join TRF, which hunts both the Autobots and Decepticons.
+After NEST is dissolved following the Battle of Chicago, Lennox is recruited to join the TRF, which hunts both Earthbound Decepticons and Earthbound Autobots.
 Lennox remains sympathetic to the Autobots and joins them in the final battle.

 Mikaela Banes

-Mikaela Banes (portrayed by Megan Fox) is a skilled mechanic, inherited mechanical skills from her father, Cal, a grease monkey and paroled car thief.
-She is Sam's classmate who later becomes his first love interest.
+Mikaela Banes (portrayed by Megan Fox) is a skilled mechanic who inherited mechanical skills from her father, Cal, a grease monkey and paroled car thief.
+She is Sam's classmate who later becomes his first girlfriend.

 In the third film, she is mentioned to have broken up with Sam for unknown reasons.